AneeshVRao/Atelier/README.md

 ## Key Design Decisions

 ### Laundry as First-Class Data

 Most wardrobe apps ignore garment state.
 Atelier tracks wear counts and wash status because recommending a shirt you wore three times this week isn't helpful.

 ### Learned Style Over Declared Style

 Users often describe their style aspirationally.
 The style analyzer examines what's actually in the wardrobe and how often items are worn, then compares this to stated preferences.

 ### AI as the Last Step

 Gemini receives rich context—style distribution, color analysis, weather, clean items only—so it can make informed suggestions rather than generic ones.
 The AI doesn't drive the system; it consumes the system's intelligence.

 ### TypeScript Strict Mode

 The codebase runs with `strict: true`.
 All types are explicit.
 No `any` escape hatches in application code.

 ### Code Splitting

 Routes are lazy-loaded.
 Vendor dependencies are chunked by domain (React, Radix, data libraries, charts).
-Initial bundle stays under 150KB.
+Initial JS bundle is ~114KB (gzip: ~35KB).

 ---

 ## Roadmap

 **Completed:**

 - Core wardrobe CRUD
 - Laundry tracking system
 - Style intelligence engine
 - AI outfit generation with context

 **Next:**

 - Image upload for wardrobe items
 - Link saved outfits to specific wardrobe item IDs
 - "What I Wore" history view with photos